bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Have verse store for queued verse select, just like annotation store.
 * Make isActivated and isSelected selectors.
 * Shorten constants to abbreviations?

-# Ongoing Gatsby tasks
-* Add back admin routes
-* Dynamic routes for song indices
-* Pages and routing
-    * 404 page
-* URL replacement

-* Favicon
-* Splash page
-* Deprecated page
-* Take care of weirdness that results from client/server discrepancies.
-    * Heightless and zoom show the same thing.
-    * Always render Carousel, even in mobile.
-Show carousel if heightless.
-    * Only About, Carousel, and Lyric need to render for SEO.